maxadamo/galera_proxysql/README.md

 ### Beginning with galera_proxysql

 Sensitive type for passwords is not mandatory, but it's recommended.
-If it's not being used the module will emit a notifycation.
+If it's not being used you'll see a warning.

 To setup Galera: